appvia/appviamaps/apps3-README.md

 # Deploying the AWS S3 version of the AppviaMaps application
-If you have not set up your Appvia Wayfnder instance then head on over to the [Setting up Appvia Wayfinder](admin-README.md) page, which will walk you though installing Wayfinder on teh Azure Marketplace.
+If you have not set up your Appvia Wayfnder instance then head on over to the [Setting up Appvia Wayfinder](admin-README.md) page, which will walk you though installing Wayfinder on the Azure Marketplace.

 If you have completed part one then you should have everything now set up ready to create Kubernetes clusters ready to build and deploy our application.